AnderTechClub/stock-market-wizard/README.md

 # Stock Market Wizard

-This Python script compares financial data for a user-defined list of publicly traded companies against the S&P 500.
-The script will generate a report of all companies from this list whose 1-day stock price % changes positively or negatively exceed the 1-day change of the market (S&P 500) by more than a user-specified threshold.
+This Python script compares financial data for a user-defined list of publicly traded companies against the S&P 500 (or some other basis).
+The script will generate a report of all companies from this list whose 1-day stock price % changes positively or negatively exceed the 1-day change of the basis by more than a user-specified threshold.

 ## Source Code Layout